EmbarkStudios/rust-gpu/docs/src/platform-support.md

 - `spirv-unknown-opencl2.2`
 - `spirv-unknown-opencl2.2embedded`

+## Experimental Targets

+### Universal SPIR-V Targets
+Use this if you target something that uses neither Graphis APIs or OpenCL bindings but conforms to the SPIRV spec.

+- `spirv-unknown-spv1.0`
+- `spirv-unknown-spv1.1`
+- `spirv-unknown-spv1.2`
+- `spirv-unknown-spv1.3`
+- `spirv-unknown-spv1.4`
+- `spirv-unknown-spv1.5`

+### WebGPU Targets
+When actually targeting `webgpu` you should target vulkan, this target was meant for pre-WGSL shader compilation.

+- `spirv-unknown-webgpu0`

 ## GPU

 Currently we don't have specific generations of GPUs for support, as long they support Vulkan 1.1+ with the latest officially installed drivers it should be able build and run the examples.
 You can check your Vulkan version using the [`vulkaninfo`] command from the `vulkan-sdk`.